jaburns/NintendoSpy/README.md

 Once the wiring is done, hook everything up to your game system and computer, now for the easy part.

-1. Plug in the USB cableonnector to your Arduino and PC.
+1. Plug in the USB cable to your Arduino and PC.

 2. Install the [latest Arduino software](http://arduino.cc/en/Main/Software), download the Windows Installer option.